peterlydiard/mini-synth/README.md

 6. Add tremolo (amplitude wobble), vibrato (frequency wobble) and harmonic boost (fundamental cancellation) to all waveforms.
 (Done)

+7. Add sequence/melody editor.
+(In progress)

-7. Make variable lowpass and highpass, bandpass and bandstop filters to modify sound spectrum.
+8. Make variable lowpass and highpass, bandpass and bandstop filters to modify sound spectrum.

-8. Low frequency oscillators for modulating other parameters.
+9. Low frequency oscillators for modulating other parameters.

-9. Separate envelope shapers for VCF and VCA control.
+10. Separate envelope shapers for VCF and VCA control.

-9. White and pink noise generators, random pitch and amplitude modulation.
+11. White and pink noise generators, random pitch and amplitude modulation.

-10. Stereo panning, ring modulator, phasing, chorus, unison, reverb, resonnance filter module?
+12. Stereo panning, ring modulator, phasing, chorus, unison, reverb, resonnance filter module?

-11. Melody recording and editing?

-12. Spectrum analysis and display?
+13. Spectrum analysis and display?
 Probably too much processing, except during voice editing perhaps.

-13. Algorithmic sequence generation, e.g. using Conways Game of Life?
+14. Algorithmic sequence generation, e.g. using Conways Game of Life?

 ## Known Bugs / Issues

+The control function _play_current_note() calls view.plot_sound() and the view function on_request_note() calls view.show_new_settings() which are not possible if the voice editor window is closed.

 The Model class has copies of some parameters that are in the Voice class.
 This may be unecessary.